izaaseiler/izaaseiler/README.md

 ## 👋🏽 Hi there!
 Call me Iza.

-- 🌱 Currently learning programming logic and starting in the backend world.
+- 🌱 Currently learning to develop in different programming languages, learning more about technical support and data security.
-- 🎓 Student of systems analysis and development
+- 🎓 Management professional and software analysis and development student
 - 💬 Portuguese, German, English, Spanish

 <div>